kanootoko/JWTTestingApplication/authserver/README.md

 # authserver

-This is a testing authentication service which gives JSON Web Token (JWT) to the authorized users.
+This is a testing authentication service which gives JSON Web Token (JWT) to the users.
+It serves authentication endpoint at /auth and the same address is used to refresh session.
+Currently refresh tokens are stored in a tokens.txt file.

 ## Usage

 1. Build with `mvn package`
-2. Launch with `java -jar target/authserver-0.1.0-SNAPSHOT.jar`
+2. Launch with `java -jar target/authserver-0.2.0-SNAPSHOT.jar`

-Post requests with JSON containing _login_ and _password_ are consumed on /auth endpoint.
+Post requests with JSON containing _login_ and _password_ are consumed on /auth .
+For refresh JSON with _refreshToken_ field is consumed on /auth .

 ## Dependencies